kite03/AutoRoyale/README.md

 5.)
 Now go into the "config" folder and open "config.json"

 6.)
-Replace each item with the correct pixel location and colour as given to you by the colorfinder.exe CARDSY SHOULD BE SET TO THE BOTTOM OF THE CARD.
+Replace each item with the correct pixel location and colour as given to you by the colorfinder.exe.
+CARDSY SHOULD BE SET TO THE BOTTOM OF THE CARD.
 IT NEEDS TO UNDERCUT THE "ok" BUTTON THAT APPEARS AT THE END OF A GAME.

 ![image](https://user-images.githubusercontent.com/67329371/169617086-6a8fcb46-c16e-48f7-bdb5-67df32e34f07.png)

-Position 1 should be set at the red X and positon 2 should be set at the blue X. (Troops will be placed within the green square.)
+Pos1 should be set at the red X and Pos2 should be set at the blue X. (Troops will be placed within the green square.)
 ![image](https://user-images.githubusercontent.com/67329371/203180744-2e019406-5c51-47ad-a9df-5a2b91e83c73.png)